claui/vscode-taskwarrior/README.md

 For more features and details, see [extension/README.md](./extension/README.md).

-## Building the extension
+## Contributing to the extension

-Building this VS Code extension requires `yarn` to be installed on your system.
+Working on this VS Code extension requires the following programs to be installed on your system:

+- `yarn` (required)
+- `nvm` (recommended)

+To prepare your session, `cd` to the project root directory, then run `nvm use`.

 To install dependencies, run: `yarn install`